eBay/tcphup/README.md

 # Why not just reduce keepalive_intvl / keepalive_probes (count) / keepalive_time?

+Reduced values would create more network chatter with TCP keepalive packets between multiple hosts.

+TCP keep alive packets are, at a minimum, 64 bytes.

+A "run of the mill" server serving frontend web traffic may have persistent connections to redis, postgresql, and object store.
+Let's model this out with the default system TCP keep alive values.

-The default values in Linux 5.x follow:
+Default values in Linux 5.x follow:

 |param|value|
 |--|--|